Spotting brilliant summer butterflies

 Unlike any other British butterfly, speckled woods are able to hibernate as either a caterpillar or chrysalis.

 Spotting butterflies when you’re out and about?
-Help take a census of butterflies by taking part in the 2020 Big Butterfly Count between Friday 17 July and Sunday 9 August 2020.
+Help take a census of butterflies by taking part in the Big Butterfly Count run each year by the Butterfly Conservation charity.
+It’s the world’s biggest butterfly survey!

 And if you’re passionate about nature and the lovely green places that offer wildlife like butterflies a home, do keep an eye on our work around nature and landscapes (and sign up for our newsletter to hear more about what we’re doing to care for these areas!).